Multi-Granularity Hand Action Detection: Appendix

-\textbf{A4:} Each instance consists of at most 9 kinds of bonding boxes (\textit{i.e.}, three hand sub-interaction regions and interaction objects within interaction region) and sub-interaction region corresponding triplet descriptions (i.e., \emph{<subject, action verb, object>}).
+\textbf{A4:} Each video frame consists of at most 9 types of bonding boxes (\textit{i.e.}, three hand sub-interaction regions and interaction objects within interaction region) and sub-interaction region corresponding coarse- and fine-grained descriptions (\textit{i.e.}, \emph{L-O}, \emph{R-O}, \emph{O-O}, and \emph{<subject, action verb, object>}).
 Additionally, we took into account the ``active-passive'' relationships between object pairs and the specific contact areas involved in the interaction actions.
-Consequently, our annotation process encompassed a total of nine dimensions, resulting in 878 annotated action triplets for hand actions.
-The annotation details are listed in Figure\ref{annlist}, and the corresponding visualizations are shown in Figure\ref{annvis}.
+Consequently, our annotation process encompassed a total of nine dimensions, resulting in a total of 877 fine-grained hand action triplets and 3 coarse-grained hand action categories.
+The annotated visualizations are shown in Figure \ref{annvis} and corresponding details are listed in Figure \ref{annlist}.

 \textbf{5.
 Is there a label or target associated with each instance?
 If so, please provide a description.}